Taivas tiellä

 Taivas tiellä is a 2000 Finnish film by Johanna Vuoksenmaa who wrote the screenplay and directed.
 The film is also known as True Love Waits (International English title).

 Plot summary

-For the past years, 62-year-old Helmi has been taking care of her demanding mother.
+In the context of the film, for the past years, 62-year-old Helmi has been taking care of her demanding mother.
 When her mother dies, she is suddenly able to do a lot of things she has not been able to do for a very long time and she is courted by the much younger leader of her church choir.